 Developing a research topic is an iterative process, even for a short paper.
-This is a process that emerges in stages, and one which requires critical (but not criticizing) engagement with the evidence.
+This is a process that emerges in stages, and one which requires critical (but not criticizing) engagement with the evidence, literature, and prior research.
 The evidence can be an object, an artifact, a historic event, an idea, a theoretical framework, or existing interpretations.

 Ultimately, you want to be able to pose a research question that you will then investigate in your paper.

 If you are writing a paper for a course, the initial critical ideas and theoretical frameworks may come from your course readings.
 Pay attention to footnotes and bibliographies in your readings, because they can help you identify other potential sources of information.

 As you are thinking about your topic, consider what, if anything, has already been written.
 If a lot of literature exists on your topic, you will need to narrow your topic down, and decide how to make it interesting for your reader.
 Regurgitating or synthesizing what has already been said is very unlikely to be exciting both for you and for those who will be reading your wok.
 If there is little or no literature on your topic, you will need to think how to frame it so as to take advantage of existing theories in the discipline.
 You may also be able to take advantage of existing scholarship on related topics.